A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter

-LISA\cite{amaroseoane2017laser}, LIGO\cite{Abbott_2009}, BBO\cite{Crowder_2005}, DECIGO\cite{PhysRevD.73.064006}{\it, etc}.
-Studies related to the FOPT of the ${\mathcal {Z_{\rm 3}}}$ model have already been discussed in the literature \cite{Kang_2018}.
-The FOPT and GW spectrum studies have been conducted with $\mathcal{Z_{\rm 3}}$ symmetry in a pNGB dark matter model \cite{Kannike:2019mzk}.
-Motivated by the above studies, our primary goal in this analysis is to identify a unified parameter space that can simultaneously support low-scale Leptogenesis and a strong first-order phase transition, while meeting all current dark matter constraints.
+LISA\cite{amaroseoane2017laser}, LIGO\cite{Abbott_2009}, BBO\cite{Crowder_2005}, DECIGO\cite{PhysRevD.73.064006}{\it, etc.}.
+Studies related to the FOPT of the ${\mathcal {Z_{\rm 3}}}$ model have already been discussed in the literature \cite{Kang_2018,Ghosh:2022fzp}.
+The FOPT and GW spectrum studies have been conducted with $\mathcal{Z_{\rm 3}}$ symmetry in a pNGB DM model \cite{Kannike:2019mzk}.
+Motivated by the above studies, our primary goal in this analysis is to identify a unified parameter space that can simultaneously support low-scale Leptogenesis and a strong first-order phase transition while meeting all current DM constraints.
 To illustrate the SFOPT phenomenon and its potential observable signatures of stochastic Gravitational waves, we select a few representative benchmark points that comply with theoretical and existing experimental constraints.
-Our analysis demonstrates that the SFOPT primarily driven by the Standard Model Higgs boson is highly improbable in this parameter space, even in scenarios with under-abundant dark matter relic densities, discussed in Sec.\ref{sec:-results}, for benchmark points BP 1 and BP 2.
-We observe that for BP 1 and BP 2, even though DM relic density, direct and indirect searches satisfy the current experimental reaches, the value of $\eta_{B}$ is large to satisfy the BAU.
-However, we will show that SFOPT driven by BSM Higgs bosons remains viable, as evidenced by benchmark points BP 3 and BP 4.
+Our analysis demonstrates that SFOPT, primarily driven by the SM Higgs boson, is highly improbable in this parameter space, even in scenarios with under-abundant DM relic densities, while SFOPT driven by BSM Higgs boson remains viable as discussed in Sec.\ref{sec:-results}.

 The paper is organized as follows.
 In Sec.\ref{sec:-model}, we introduce the model and discuss the scalar sector of the model.
-In Sec.\ref{sec:-Leptogenesis} we discuss the $N_2$-Leptogenesis and its parameter space in the presence of a singlet scalar.
-The Dark Matter relic density and its detection at Direct Detection experiments are discussed in Sec.\ref{sec:-DM}.
-In Sec.\ref{sec:-PT} we examine the strong first-order phase transition (FOPT), which results in the generation of gravitational waves, as discussed in detail in Sec. \ref{sec:-GW}.
-In Sec.\ref{sec:-results} we discuss and analyse our results.
+In Sec.\ref{sec:-Leptogenesis}, we discuss the $N_2$ Leptogenesis and its parameter space in the presence of a singlet scalar.
+The DM relic density and its detection aspects are discussed in Sec.\ref{sec:-DM}.
+In Sec.\ref{sec:-PT}, we examine the strong first-order phase transition (FOPT), which results in the generation of gravitational waves, as discussed in detail in Sec. \ref{sec:-GW}.
+In Sec.\ref{sec:-results}, we discuss and analyse our results.
 Finally, we summarize and conclude in Sec.\ref{sec:-summary}.